In Yakima, ICE Air flights bring money, fear and division

 The flights to Yakima Air Terminal began just days after ICE Air flights into and out of Seattle’s King County International Airport, otherwise known as Boeing Field, were discontinued.

-All three of that airport’s fixed-based operators, which provide fuel and other services to airplanes, opted to stop servicing ICE flights after King County Executive Dow Constantine announced he planned to halt such flights at the county-operated airport.
+All three of that airport’s fixed-base operators, which provide fuel and other services to airplanes, opted to stop servicing ICE flights after King County Executive Dow Constantine announced he planned to halt such flights at the county-operated airport.
 Constantine first pledged to shut down the flights in 2018, but didn’t make good on that promise until a report last month from the University of Washington Center for Human Rights revealed that 34,400 detainees had been deported from Boeing Field in the past eight years.

 Constantine’s promise, however, has prompted pushback and, federal officials warn, could lead to serious consequences.
 On May 1, the U.S. Department of Transportation wrote to Constantine, noting that federal law prohibits withholding services from flights that help carry out immigration proceedings.
 Specifically, the department pointed to the Airline Deregulation Act of 1978, which, according to the letter, prevents local and state government from placing restrictions on certain routes.
 The letter also noted that since 2012, King County has received $21 million in federal grant money for airport improvements.